vendor offerings + updates for 6/27

 • Wild Scallions Farm

-Wild Scallions Farm will be at market with fresh scallions and tender mixed lettuce.
+Wild Scallions Farm will be at market with fresh scallions, green garlic, escarole, beets, turnips and goumi berries!

 Wild Scallions Farm is certified naturally grown, for healthful foods from healthy fields.